Official US Government Icon

 For Implementation Grants, if we want funding for design and pre-construction planning of infrastructure safety projects, do those costs belong under budget item (C) carrying out projects and strategies or (B) planning, design, and development activities for projects and strategies?

 Conducting planning, design, and development activities for projects and strategies identified in an Action Plan are under eligible activity (B), conducting planning, design, and development activities for projects and strategies identified in an Action Plan.
-This includes design work associated with construction, and should be noted as such in the budget submission of the narrative for Implementation Grants.
+This includes design work associated with construction and should be noted as such in the budget submission of the narrative for Implementation Grants.
 The construction portion of the costs for carrying out infrastructure safety projects would be listed under eligible activity (C).
+Project or strategy-level planning, design, and development activities must be directly connected to the completion of projects and strategies funded through an Implementation Grant.

 Will USDOT review my Action Plan to see if I can apply for an Implementation Grant before I apply?